-Description: The Public Improvement Construction Fund is used to account for the costs of various capital projects funded by the non refunding portion of the 1994 Guaranteed Entitlement Revenue & Refunding Bonds (GERRB '94) and interest earnings.
-Funding Source: Financing for these capital projects is funded by the non refunding portion of the 1994 Guaranteed Entitlement Revenue & Refunding Bonds (GERRB '94) and interest earnings.
+Description: The Public Improvement Construction Fund is used to account for the costs of various capital projects funded by the non refunding portion of the 1994 Guaranteed Entitlement Revenue &

+Refunding Bonds (GERRB '94) and interest earnings.

+Funding Source: Financing for these capital projects is funded by the non refunding portion of the 1994

+Guaranteed Entitlement Revenue & Refunding Bonds (GERRB '94) and interest earnings.

 Legal Basis: The City Commission adopted Resolution R-94-15.

-Fund Balance: This fund is in the process of being closed.
-Spending in this fund is assigned by management and approved by the City Commission as part of the City's Capital Project Plan.
+Spending in this fund is assigned by management and approved by the City Commission as part of

-- Y21 opted FY22 Adopted Y23 opted % Change FY22 to FY23

-Beginning Fund Balance \$ 964 \$ 964 \$ 964 0.0%
+Beginning Fund Balance FY21 FY22 FY23 Adopted Adopted Proposed

+\$ 964 964 \$ 964 0.0%

 Sources of Funds:

 Miscellaneous:

 Interest on Investments - - - n/a

 Total Sources - - - n/a

 Uses of Funds:

 General Government - - - n/a

 Total Uses - - - n/a

 Planned addition to

 (appropriation of) fund balance - - - n/a

-Ending Fund Balance \$ 964 \$ 964 \$ 964 0.0%
+Ending Fund Balance \$ 964 964 \$ 964 0.0%